timsonner/timsonner/README.md

 [sveltekit-0auth-supabase hosted on Vercel](https://sveltekit-0auth-supabase.vercel.app/) Latest SvelteKit 10/08/2022, usage of 0auth with magic link or credentials.
 Supabase serverless database.

-[svelte-pokedex hosted on Vercel](https://svelte-pokedex-one.vercel.app) James Q Quick tutorial I followed a while back.
+[svelte-pokedex hosted on Vercel](https://svelte-pokedex-one.vercel.app) Based on a James Q Quick tutorial I followed a while back.
+I tweaked the UI a bit and added a card view.
 I just like this project, needs to be updated.